Kailua

 Kailua is located on Oahu's windward coast, about 12 miles (19 km) northeast of downtown Honolulu.
 It is one of the largest residential communities on this side of the island (after neighboring Kaneohe).
 Kailua has a central commercial district, located along Kailua Road.
 It is surrounded by mainly single-family homes and a few low-rise apartment buildings.

 Kailua's main attraction is its beautiful white-sand beach.
 Kailua Beach has white, soft and powdery fine sand.
-It's a beach lover's dream, a typical tropical beach we all know from postcards.
+It's a classic windward beach setting, a typical tropical beach we all know from postcards.
 In fact, Kailua Beach has been repeatedly ranked among the best beaches in the world.
 In 1998 and in 2019, it was ranked as the #1 beach in the United States by coastal expert Dr. Stephen P. Leatherman, aka Dr. Beach.

-Kailua Beach is about 2 miles (3.2 km) long and perfect for beach strolls.
+Kailua Beach is about 2 miles (3.2 km) long and suited to beach strolls.
 The ocean bottom slopes gently to overhead depths.
 It's a good beach for swimming, bodyboarding and kayaking.
 Because of the steady tradewinds year-round, Kailua Beach is also an ideal location for kite and windsurfers.

 Kailua is also home to the largest wetland in the Hawaiian Islands – Kawai Nui Marsh.
 It encompasses over 800 acres (3.2 km2).
 Located just south of Kailua Beach is the small community of Lanikai.
 It also has a wonderful beach (Lanikai Beach) that was rated as one of the top ten beaches in the world by Sherman's Travel Magazine.